Sunday, February 3, 2008

 1-Soak rice and urad dal for 6-8 hours (the traditional way of doing it would be to soak it separately however,I soak them together and still have wonderful dosas from the batter).

 2- Wash thoroughly.
-Grind the soaked rice, urad dal and the cooked rice to a fine paste in the mixer or your grinder.
-Add salt to taste (Ensure that the batter is of pouring consistency for dosa).
+Grind the soaked rice, urad dal and the cooked rice to a fine paste in the mixer or your grinder with enough water.
+Add salt to taste (ensure that the batter is of pouring consistency for dosa).

 3- Heat a griddle or a non-stick pan.
+Grease the pan with a little oil so that the dosa/crepe does not stick to the pan.
 Pour the batter and spread into a circular shape.
 Pour some oil over(say half a teaspoon - if you decide to forget being health conscious for a while and decide to pamper your taste buds , you can opt for ghee/butter instead).
 Fold and serve hot with the desired accompaniments.

 Notes:

-1- For an added flavour to the dosas you could mix a pinch of fenugreek powder to the dosa batter before making out the yummy dosas.
+1- For an added flavour to the dosas you could mix a pinch of fenugreek powder (or soak a few methi/fenugreek seeds along with the rice and urad dal and grind) to the dosa batter before making out the yummy dosas.

 2- I make dosa both with both fermented and unfermented batter.
 If you like making with a fermented batter then grind, mix salt and let the batter ferment for 6-8 hours.